 FLSA Status: Non-Exempt/Full Time

-The Impact Manager will be responsible for implementing of collaborative efforts in education, college and career preparedness, and family stability.
-Using the principles of collective impact (as defined here: https://uwsd.org/Collective-Impact), the Impact Manager will work with partners to plan and implement project activities, develop and maintain strong relationships with organizational partners and community members, leverage resources, design and facilitate training, manage effective communication, provide supervision for interns and volunteers, and utilize data for continuous improvement.
+The Impact Manager will be responsible for implementing collaborative efforts in education/learning, college and career preparedness, and family stability/economic mobility.
+Using the principles of collective impact (as defined here: https://uwsd.org/Collective-Impact), the Impact Manager will set the agenda and facilitate partner meetings, ensure alignment on shared goals, implement project activities, manage effective communication, develop and maintain strong relationships with organizational partners and community members, leverage resources, utilize data for continuous improvement, and provide supervision for interns and volunteers.

 United Way of San Diego County (UWSD) is an organization that is fast-paced and has dedicated staff.
 UWSD leverages the use of data and our partners’ expertise to better understand root causes and put impactful solutions into action.
 Our work, in partnership with others, uses shared goals, innovation, and proven practices to resolve inequities and transform the lives of children, young adults, and families in the San Diego region.